-LF Remap Product categories: Reference • Disturbance • Vegetation • Fuel • Fire Regimes • Topographic
+All LF product categories will be refined as part of Remap: Reference • Disturbance • Vegetation • Fuel • Fire Regimes • Topographic

-As the prototyping in 2016 finished, planning completed and LF Remap production kicked-off in 2017.
-Similar to previous LF deliveries, products will be released by LF Geographic Areas (GeoAreas) with six for CONUS, and one each for Alaska, Hawaii, and the insular areas.
+LF Remap production started in 2017 and products will begin being released in 2019 by LF Geographic Areas (GeoAreas): six for CONUS, and one each for Alaska, Hawaii, and the insular areas.

 LF Expected Data Releases